a bunch of metal rings are stacked on top of each other

 • N = Nitrogen

 The higher the PREN value, the better the alloy resists pitting corrosion.
-Please note that for this specific type of corrosion nickel & copper content offer minimal to no corrosion resistance.
+Please not that for this specific type of corrosion nickel & copper offer minimal corrosion resistance.

 A minimum PREN value of 32 is considered to protect against seawater pitting corrosion.